Frequently Asked Questions

-1. Are HCAs Required to Enroll in the Directory?
+- Are HCAs Required to Enrol in the Directory?

-Although there is a 2011 version of the HCA directory, it has been revised to accommodate all HCAs in Alberta, their employers and the public.
-The old version required employers to report their HCA employees, but the new version gives HCAs the ability to enroll themselves.
-It also acts as a database and provides aggregate information applicable to each stakeholder group, including government, employers, HCAs, and the public.
+Although there was a 2011 version of a HCA directory, this Directory has been implemented to accommodate all HCAs in Alberta, their employers and educators.
+The old version required employers to report their HCA employees, but the new version gives HCAs the ability to enrol themselves.
+It also acts as a database and provides aggregate information applicable to each stakeholder group, including government, employers, HCAs, and educators.

-4. Can educators enroll HCA students once they graduate?
+- Can educators enrol HCA students once they graduate?

-5. What status will students enrolled in an approved HCA program be given while their status is being confirmed?
+- What status will students enroled in an approved HCA program be given while their status is being confirmed?

 An HCA’s status will remain Certified-In-Progress until their official transcripts are received and confirmed by the Directory.

-Without a certificate from an approved Alberta educational institution, Alberta employers can review your education to determine if it is substantially equivalent, which means equal to the standards of education of HCAs upheld in Alberta.
+Without a certificate from an approved Alberta educational institution, Alberta employers can review a potential employee’s education to determine if it is substantially equivalent, which means equal to the standards of education of HCAs upheld in Alberta.

 If the HCAs education does not prove to be substantially equivalent, they may become a certified HCA by successfully finishing a formal Health Care Aide program approved by the Government of Alberta.

-8. Can I enroll with the Directory if I am an Alberta trained HCA that is currently unemployed?
+- Can I enrol with the Directory if I am an Alberta trained HCA that is currently unemployed?

-9. Is there a fee to enroll in the Directory?
+- Is there a fee to enrol in the Directory?

-There is no fee to enroll in the Directory.
+There is no fee to enrol in the Directory.

 - Does the Alberta HCA Directory act as a regulatory body for HCAs?